SerpentBit/ovl/README.md

 `python -m pip install ovl`
 Download the files directly:

-Documentation for the Library is Available in English and Hebrew.
+Documentation for the Library is available in English and Hebrew.

-Code will be published 20:00 CET December 9th on PyPI and on this depository.